apache/cordova-plugin-dialogs/doc/index.md

         window.confirm = navigator.notification.confirm;

 - Calls to `alert` and `confirm` are non-blocking, so the result is only available asynchronously.

+### Windows Quirks

+- On Windows8/8.1 it is not possible to add more than three buttons to MessageDialog instance.

+- On Windows Phone 8.1 it's not possible to show dialog with more than two buttons.

 ### Firefox OS Quirks: